stoicsapien1/Blood_Donation_Prediction/README.md

-Blood Donation Prediction using Machine Learning
+# Blood Donation Prediction using Machine Learning 💉🤖

 This repository contains code for predicting blood donation likelihood using machine learning models.
-The dataset used in this project (transfusion.data) contains information about individuals' blood donation history.
+The dataset used in this project (`transfusion.data`) contains information about individuals' blood donation history.

-Steps Taken:
+## Steps Taken 📝

-Data Loading and Preprocessing:
+### Data Loading and Preprocessing 📊

-Loaded the dataset from a CSV file (transfusion.data).
+- Loaded the dataset from a CSV file (`transfusion.data`).
-Renamed the target column to "target".
+- Renamed the target column to "target".
-Checked the data types and basic information about the dataset.
+- Checked the data types and basic information about the dataset.

-Data Splitting:
+### Data Splitting 📂

-Split the dataset into training and testing sets using train_test_split() from sklearn.model_selection.
+- Split the dataset into training and testing sets using `train_test_split()` from `sklearn.model_selection`.

-Model Training with TPOT:
+### Model Training with TPOT 🚀

-Trained the TPOTClassifier model to find the best pipeline for predicting blood donation likelihood.
+- Trained the `TPOTClassifier` model to find the best pipeline for predicting blood donation likelihood.
-Evaluated the model's performance on the testing data using ROC AUC score.
+- Evaluated the model's performance on the testing data using ROC AUC score.

-Log Transformation:
+### Log Transformation 📉

-Normalized the specified column ("Monetary (c.c. blood)") using log transformation.
+- Normalized the specified column ("Monetary (c.c. blood)") using log transformation.

-Checked the variance of the normalized data.
+- Checked the variance of the normalized data.

-Model Training with Logistic Regression:
+### Model Training with Logistic Regression 📈

-Trained a logistic regression model using the normalized training data.
+- Trained a logistic regression model using the normalized training data.

-Evaluated the logistic regression model's performance on the testing data using ROC AUC score.
+- Evaluated the logistic regression model's performance on the testing data using ROC AUC score.

-Model Comparison:
+### Model Comparison 📊

-Compared the performance of the TPOT model and logistic regression model based on their AUC scores.
+- Compared the performance of the TPOT model and logistic regression model based on their AUC scores.

-Model Serialization:
+### Model Serialization 📦

-Serialized the trained logistic regression model using pickle and saved it to a file (logistic_regression_model.pkl).
+- Serialized the trained logistic regression model using pickle and saved it to a file (`logistic_regression_model.pkl`).
-Demonstrated loading the saved model from the file for future use.
+- Demonstrated loading the saved model from the file for future use.

-Requirements:
+## Requirements 📋

-Python 3
+- Python 3

-Libraries: numpy, pandas, streamlit, scikit-learn, tpot
+### Libraries 📚

+- numpy
+- pandas
+- streamlit
+- scikit-learn
+- tpot